-Mathias Avocats has provided a brief explanation of the current legal situation before diving into its analysis of the Directive and more specifically the contentious Articles.
+In this context, the EU Parliament accepted on 12 September 2018 a draft proposal with minimal amendments that it had rejected in July 2018.
+Mathias Avocats has provided a brief explanation of the current legal situation before diving into its analysis of the proposal for a Directive and more specifically the contentious issues.

 What is the current situation ?